Marstonia ozarkensis

 Pyrgulopsis scalariformis was transferred to the resurrected genus Marstonia by Thompson & Hershler (2002).
 Marstonia was subsequently retained in the Hydrobiidae (ss) by Wilke and colleagues (2013).

-In gross morphology and overall biology, Marstonia scalariformis seems rather similar to the equally obscure M. letsoni (Walker 1901), and (perhaps) to the extinct Marstonia ozarkensis (Hinkley 1915).
+Given the high levels of intrapopulation shell morphological variation documented by Shimek (1892), negligible anatomical differentiation and similarity in overall biology, we have synonymized M. ozarkensis (Hinkley 1915) under M. scalariformis (Wolf 1869).
+We have retained M. letsoni as a valid species, primarily on the basis of ecological and habitat distinctions.
 See my 2022 essays from the links below for more about the elaborately entangled taxonomic history of these and other small narrow hydrobiids that have in common a carinate body whorl.

 > Maps and Supplementary Resources